Mohitkadu16/LitTea-Granthalay/README.md

 ## Global Library Website

 ## Overview
-This is a simple and responsive online library website that provides users with access to a digital book catalog, membership details, and a contact section.
+This is a simple and responsive online library website that provides users with access to a digital book catalog, and a contact section.
 The website is built using HTML, CSS, and JavaScript.

 ## Features
 - **Homepage** with a welcoming hero section
 - **Catalog** displaying available books with download options
 - **About Section** providing library details
-- **Membership Page** for user registration
 - **Contact Page** with a form for inquiries
 - **Responsive Design** for mobile and desktop compatibility